The Fight Club Guide to

 The reason why David Fincher pulled off the rare feat of making a movie as good or better than Chuck Palahniuk’s fantastic novel is simple.

-He filmed the Buddhist allegory, rather than taking the traditional Hollywood route that would have settled on simply telling the story about guys who get together to fight.
+He filmed the timeless allegory, rather than taking the traditional Hollywood route that would simply tell the story of guys who fight.

 Everything worked itself out from there.